-The best chef's knife or cook's knife is a jack of all trades and master of several.
+The best chef's knife – or best cook's knife – is a jack of all trades and master of several.
 It's like the AK47 of the kitchen, there when you absolutely, positively got to chop everything edible in the room, as Samuel L Jackson once more or less said.

 Because of the fetishisation of kitchen activities, you may be under the impression that buying a knife is slightly more complex than selecting a new internal organ, and likely to require more maintenance afterwards.
 However, by choosing the best chef's knife you can do away with the need for a large number of specialist knives, and have something that, with minimal upkeep, stays sharp enough to be useful, forever.

 - Best knife sharpeners: the ultimate knife accessory

 Basic knife jargon buster